 Do all lions climb trees?

 No, very few lion populations climb or sleep in trees.
-In fact, only a handful of populations in Uganda and Tanzania can be found to climb trees.
-Researchers aren't sure why exactly this is the case – so far they only have theories.
+Only a handful of populations in Uganda and Tanzania can be found to climb trees.
+Researchers aren't sure why exactly this is the case – so far, they only have theories.

-If you want to see climbing lions (and who doesn't?), we recommend heading to Lake Manyara National Park or Tarangire National Park in Tanzania, or to Queen Elizabeth National Park in Uganda.
-At Follow Alice we lead safaris to all of these parks, so give us a shout if you want to learn more or book a trip!
+If you want to see climbing lions (and who doesn't?), we recommend heading to Lake Manyara National Park or Tarangire National Park in Tanzania, or Queen Elizabeth National Park in Uganda.
+At Follow Alice, we lead safaris to all of these parks, so book a call if you want to learn more or book a trip!

 A tree-climbing lioness asleep on a branch